Pho86/PokeGuess/README.md

 </div>

 # PokéGuess
-PokéGuess is a project involving a dataset from [Kaggle based from the game Pokémon](https://www.kaggle.com/datasets/joshuabetetta/complete-pokedex-v100).
-Guess pokemon from your favourite generations, and get the highest score on the leaderboard.
-Furthermore, in the application, it also contains a PokéDex to learn more about each pokémon.
-Hosted on [Vercel](https://pokemonguesser.vercel.app/). *Note: This application only goes up to Generation 8, Pokemon Sword And Shield.*
+PokéGuess is a web application involving a dataset from [Kaggle based from the game Pokémon](https://www.kaggle.com/datasets/joshuabetetta/complete-pokedex-v100).
+Guess pokemon from your favourite generation(s), and achieve the highest score on the leaderboard.
+Furthermore, in the web application, it contains a PokéDex to learn more about each pokémon.
+Hosted on [Vercel](https://pokemonguesser.vercel.app/).
+> *Note: This web application only contains data up to Generation 8, Pokémon Sword And Shield.*

 ## Technology used
 * Next JS 13, React